Hearing the word distemper in relation to an old dog can be frightening, especially since many owners associate it with puppies.

 Chronic Illness or Long-Term Stress

 Chronic conditions such as kidney disease, diabetes, heart disease, or cancer place constant stress on an older dog’s body.
-This ongoing strain weakens immune defenses and reduces the dog’s ability to fight off infections.
+This ongoing strain weakens the dog’s immune defenses and reduces its ability to fight off infections.

 Long-term stress, whether physical or emotional, also suppresses immune function.